The pandemic is causing huge changes in travel so click to

 WE WILL UPDATE THIS ARTICLE AS INFORMATION DEVELOPS ON SAFE TRAVEL.

-Ring in the New Year at home, then get on a plane: Though prices are high through New Year’s weekend, the week starting January 4 ushers in deals.
+Ring in the New Year at home, then get on a plane: Though prices are high through New Year’s, there are deals to be found starting later that first week in January.
 The skiing is prime closer to home, while tropical and Southern Hemisphere destinations work well for those needing a dose of sunshine.
 These are the best places to travel in January.